polyaxon/polyaxon/site/docs/setup/platform/community-edition.md

 Polyaxon API can be easily scaled horizontally if you have a growing traffic, but you are submitting a large number of operations, and you think that you can benefit from using a background worker, you can enable the open-source scheduler to process events and submission in an asynchronous fashion.

+> **Note**: By default, the scheduler is disabled, you should only enable it after scaling the API service.

 ```yaml
 redis: